APA-approved psychology continuing education (CE) programs

 The following continuing education (CE) courses, tailored to the specific interests and needs of psychologists and other mental health professionals, can be used to satisfy APA continuing education requirements:

-This course will provide theory and an active experiential approach to learn about the mind and body connection, body awareness, and observation and assessment of movement through Laban Movement Analysis and Bartenieff Fundamentals.
-Piaget began to notice through his research how movement plays a part in development and perception.
+This course will provide theory and an active experiential approach to learn about the mind and body connection, body awareness, and observation and assessment of movement through Laban Movement Analysis.
 The introduction to Laban Movement Analysis provides a common language for therapists to observe, assess, and provide interventions.
+The experiential exercises are linked directly to the active development of professional knowledge and skills.
+Art/intermodal experiences will be used for processing.
 The experiential exercises are linked directly to the active development of professional knowledge and skill in the following three ways:

 - The experiential exercises will help psychologists and mental health professionals in noticing the emotions in the body and tension that can be held from past traumas and learning.